smartdevicelink/sdl_evolution/proposals/0095-AOA-multiplexing.md

  To do that, the basic idea is:
 - MultiplexTransportConfig is extended to have "highBandwidthRequired" flag, which should be turned on for audio/video apps.
 - If SDL Core supports secondary transport, proxy will be notified with onEnableSecondaryTransport.
+If the secondary transport is AOA_USB, the proxy takes it as AOA multiplexing.
 - If AOA_USB is the expected secondary transport, SdlProxy puts off starting audio/video session until AOA transport becomes available.
 - Make sure the AOA multiplexing can be used with older SDLCore, which does not support simultaneous multiple transports.
 When running with older SDLCore and the app specified "highBandwidthRequired" flag, MultiplexTransport will use AOA transport for all service types.
 This means the app cannot be registered until AOA transport is available.
 - AOA multiplexing will be solely handled by SdlProxy.
 From SDLCore's perspective, AOA multiplexing will be handled as AOA_USB transport type, and existing AOA transport adapter works on SDLCore.